 His Royal Highness Crown Prince Haakon is the High Patron of the Norwegian International Film Festival and Liv Ullmann is its Honorary President.

 The festival history goes back to Drøbak in 1973.
 A group of volunteers with Bjørn Bjørnsen and Olav Sandsmark had received funding from the National Association of Municipal Cinemas, as Film & Kino was called at the time, for organising a film festival.
 Here cinema managers, politicians, film professionals and the press, and also a more general public, received a broad presentation of the programme for the autumn and winter.
 The French directorial genius François Truffaut also visited the festival.
 He was an honorary guest during the very first edition, and added film-historical prestige for what was an ambulating festival up to 1986.
 After having visited ten Norwegian cities, the festival found a permanent home in Haugesund in 1987.
+That year Gunnar Johan Løvvik joined the festival as a festival manager, a position he held until 2015.
+Gunnar Johan Løvvik was awarded the Norwegian order of chivalry Knight 1st Class of the Royal Norwegian Order of St. Olavs for his cultural initiative.
+In 2005, he received the Rogaland County Culture Prize.
+Tonje Hardersen was appointed as festival director in March 2015.

 New Nordic Films